mindsers/yabf/README.md

 Contributions to the source code of *Yabf* are welcomed and greatly appreciated.
 For help on how to contribute in this project, please refer to [How to contribute to *Yabf*](https://github.com/Mindsers/yabf/blob/develop/CONTRIBUTING.md).

+To see the contributors list, go to the [CONTRIBUTORS.md](https://github.com/mindsers/yabf/blob/develop/CONTRIBUTORS.md) file.

 ## Support

 *Yabf* is licensed under an MIT license, which means that it's completely free open source software.
 Unfortunately, *Yabf* doesn't make it itself.
 Which will result in many late, beer-filled nights of development for me.